lorisleiva/laravel-actions/README.md

 ## Basic Usage

 Create your first action using `php artisan make:action PublishANewArticle` and fill the authorisation logic, the validation rules and the handle method.
+Note that the `authorize` and `rules` methods are optional and default to `true` and `[]` respectively.

 ```php
 // app/Actions/PublishANewArticle.php